Wall Fellowships

 • A plan for how the outputs of the work will be disseminated to both academics, and other stakeholders is described

-• How the proposed research will engage with Indigenous communities in alignment with UBC’s Indigenous Strategic Plan
+• A description of how the proposed research will engage with Indigenous communities and/or integrate Indigenous methodologies or viewpoints in alignment with UBC’s Indigenous Strategic Plan is outlined.

 Institutional Benefit (10%)